freezeghost/T-Display_MrClock/README.md

 Then WiFiManager is automaticaly shutdown.
 With WiFimanager you can also delete stored credentials of set WiFi.

 When on display is showen red !
 UPD ! is ready new firmware version.
-For update press top button for install.
+On firmware lower then 0.3.0 for update press top button for install.
+On newer firmware go to menu and start there:-).
 During update do not disconnect power supply!
 Whole process can take up to 5 minutes.

 3D file is made with DesignSpark Mechanical version 6.0.3.
 Software is provided for free of charge at RS-Componnets.